miaoxing/step-github-issue-notify/README.md

 - `token` - The github personal token to create issues https://github.com/settings/tokens
 - `repo` - The github repository to create issues
+- `title` - The issue title, `%title%` would be replaced to the last git commit message
 - `error_file` - The file contains error message, it will create an issues, if the content is not empty, even the build has passed

 # Example